sbabic/swupdate/doc/source/swupdate-ipc.rst

 Where the fields have the meaning:

 - magic : a magic number as simple proof of the packet
-- type : one of REQ_INSTALL, ACK, NACK, GET_STATUS
+- type : one of REQ_INSTALL, ACK, NACK, GET_STATUS, POST_UPDATE
 - msgdata : a buffer used by the client to send the image or by SWUpdate to report back notifications and status.